nigma/django-herokuify/README.rst

-Automatic Djagon configuration and utilities for Heroku
+Automatic Django configuration and utilities for Heroku
 =======================================================

 Quickstart